 To ensure our systems are always up and ready to support you, and to keep you from unintended use, we place limits on the amount of data you can send, query, and store.

-Limits are enforced per child account, and across our APIs.
+Limits are enforced per account (not per organization).
 You might reach a limit if you start monitoring a new high-traffic application, or have a sudden data spike.
-When you do reach a limit, New Relic responds according to the type of data and the limit that’s reached.
-For example:
+When you do reach a limit, New Relic responds according to the type of data and the limit that's reached.
+Some examples of responses:

 - We place a limit on the number of ingested requests per minute (RPM) per data type.
 When this limit is reached, we stop accepting data and return a 429 status code for the duration of the minute.

 - For queries, we place limits on the number of queries per minute and the number of records inspected (see query limits).
 When the number of queries per minute limit is reached, New Relic will begin rejecting queries until the number of queries is below the limit.
 When the records inspected limit is reached, New Relic will reject traffic from the source scanning the largest number of records and attempt to allow traffic from other sources.